 - Fiery Redhead: Carrie.
-An ex boyfriend of hers reveals she used to be worse.
+An ex-boyfriend of hers reveals she used to be worse.

 - Hair Flip: According to Ashley, if a guy nods in greeting you should respond with one of these.

-- Hard Drinking Party Girl: Carrie is a fairly mild example.
+- Hard-Drinking Party Girl: Carrie is a fairly mild example.

-- Hollywood Tone Deaf: A date Matt set up for Kevin.
+- Hollywood Tone-Deaf: A date Matt set up for Kevin.

 - Hypocritical Heartwarming: In-universe example where the twins lie to their father's date as they're afraid of losing Carrie.
 She finds this sweet but immediately tells them off after a look from Kevin.

-- Informed Ability: A plot point in one episode where a guy Mary Kate likes says he only swing dances and when she keeps asking him to dance with her (after learning how to swing-dance) he rebuffs her before confessing he can't dance at all and just made it up as an excuse.
+- Informed Ability: A plot point in one episode where a guy Mary-Kate likes says he only swing dances, and when she keeps asking him to dance with her (after learning how to swing dance), he rebuffs her before confessing he can't dance at all and just made it up as an excuse.

-- Karma Houdini: Carrie gets this a couple of times.
+- Carrie gets this a couple of times.
 She nags Kevin into asking out a waitress, convinced that they'll hit it off.
 Instead the waitress flips out because she hates being hit on at work, and Kevin has to find a new place to get coffee.
 Another episode had her rant to him about a model asking him out, suggesting she only did it to make herself seem smart.
 This ends up making Kevin paranoid and ruining his date.
 Carrie is never called out on this.